siqi-song/DA-Coding-Challenges/README.md

 # DA-Coding-Challenges
-Coding Challenges for Data Analytics, focusing on SQL &amp; Python (Pandas)
+Original coding challenges for Data Analytics role, focusing on SQL &amp; Python (Pandas)

 Create an online SQL sandbox and try out the challenges with SQL Playground: https://sqlplayground.app/